North Slope

 $2M+ Luxury Market Data

-This area continues to transition to a quintessential 21st century live, work and play environment neighboring a new urban hub, the vastly expanded Boston TD Garden area and, more recently, Bulfinch Crossing.
+Overall, this area is continuing to transition to a quintessential 21st century live, work and play environment neighboring a new urban hub, the vastly expanded Boston TD Garden area and, more recently, Bulfinch Crossing.
 Developed by HYM, the 4.8-acre site for Bulfinch Crossing replaces one of Boston’s old parking structures while bridging historic neighborhoods (Beacon Hill and the North End).
-Look for more detail on the condos in that development in our Midtown overview.

 Neighborhood Specialists